pippinbarr/cart263-2019/slides/javascript-review/javascript-review.md

 ## Arrays

 - An array is a data type that allows us to store values in numbered order
-- An array is numbered starting a `0`
+- An array is numbered starting at `0`
-- We can declare an array with values in it we create it
+- We can declare an array with values in it when we create it
 - We access array __elements__ by their __index__ (number)

 ```javascript